Shonda Rhimes

 Television producer, screenwriter

 Shonda Lynn Rhimes (born January 13, 1970) is an American television producer and screenwriter and the founder of the production company Shondaland.
-Inducted into the Television Hall of Fame and the NAB Broadcasting Hall of Fame, Rhimes is best known as the showrunner, creator and executive producer of landmark series including Grey’s Anatomy, Private Practice and Scandal.
+Inducted into the Television Hall of Fame and the NAB Broadcasting Hall of Fame, Rhimes became the first African American woman to create three television dramas that have reached the 100-episode milestone: the medical drama Grey’s Anatomy (2005–present), its spin-off Private Practice (2007–2013), and the political thriller Scandal (2012–2018).
+Her later work for Netflix, including the period series Bridgerton, has helped her remain one of the most powerful creative voices in American television.

 Early Life and Background

-Shonda Lynn Rhimes was born in Chicago, Illinois, and raised in Park Forest South, now University Park, Illinois, as the youngest of six children.
-Her mother, Vera P. Cain, was a college professor who earned a PhD in educational administration in 1991; her father, Ilee Rhimes Jr., served as a university administrator and later as chief information officer at the University of Southern California through 2013.
+Shonda Lynn Rhimes was born in Chicago, Illinois, the youngest of six children.
+Her mother, Vera P. Rhimes (née Cain), was a college professor who earned a PhD in educational administration in 1991 while raising the family.
+Her father, Ilee Rhimes Jr., served as a university administrator and later became the chief information officer at the University of Southern California, a position he held until 2013.
+Rhimes grew up in Park Forest South (now University Park, Illinois), with her two older brothers and three older sisters, and has said she showed an early affinity for storytelling.

-After graduating from Dartmouth College in 1991, Rhimes moved to San Francisco and worked in advertising at McCann Erickson before relocating to Los Angeles to pursue screenwriting at the University of Southern California.
-At USC she ranked at the top of her class, earned the Gary Rosenberg Writing Fellowship and obtained a Master of Fine Arts from the USC School of Cinematic Arts.
+After college, Rhimes relocated to San Francisco with an older sibling and worked in advertising at McCann Erickson before moving to Los Angeles to pursue a graduate degree.
+At the University of Southern California, she ranked at the top of her class, received the Gary Rosenberg Writing Fellowship, and earned a Master of Fine Arts degree from the USC School of Cinematic Arts.
+While at USC, she was hired as an intern by producer Debra Martin Chase and also worked at Denzel Washington’s company, Mundy Lane Entertainment, both of which helped shape her early industry path.

 Shonda Rhimes Career